 Welcome to The House of Agnes

-The House of Agnes is Grade Two 'Star' Listed and dates back to the 15th Century.
+The House of Agnes dates back to the 15th Century.
 It was referred to by name in Charles Dickens’ novel ‘David Copperfield’ as the House of Agnes Whitfield who eventually became David’s second wife.

-Centrally located, it has the largest walled garden in Canterbury and free off-road parking.
+Centrally located, this beautiful Bed and Breakfast has the largest walled garden in Canterbury and free off-road parking.
 Only 200m from Canterbury West train station and a short walk from the Cathedral, the Marlowe Theatre, restaurants and shops, the main-house has eight boutique-style rooms individually themed on great cities of the world.
 All are stylishly furnished and with an abundance of amenities including flat-screen TV, DVD player, free Wi-Fi, hairdryer and a well stocked beverage tray.

 The site of the 15th Century stables has undergone an impressive rebirth and now

 provides a further eight bedrooms.
 Traditional workmanship combined

 with the latest technology in construction materials was evident as the

 new Stable Rooms took shape.
 The modern en-suite bedrooms, all with the same amenities as in the main house, boast

 a sleek interior design enhanced with interesting artwork

 and soft furnishings, providing guests with the stylish

 quality one expects at the House of Agnes.